 The defense attorney's goal is to raise a "reasonable doubt" about the defendant's guilt.
 Ideally, the prosecutors will see that their evidence is too inadequate to sustain a conviction.
 They may be willing to dismiss the charge or reduce it to reckless or careless driving.

 Call us for help...

-We represent clients in both criminal proceedings and at Colorado DMV license revocation hearings.
+We can help if you have been charged in Colorado with vehicular homicide, vehicular assault, DUI, or DWAI.
 Contact us today for a free consultation by phone or in-person at our centrally located Denver office: